DavidWz/Myun-Lang/README.md

 2. Download and install [ANTLR](http://www.antlr.org/) to generate the parser.
 3. Build the project (you might need to make the antlr jar known to your IDE)
 4. Run the [MyunCompiler](src/myun/compiler/MyunCompiler.java) with the path to your Myun file (`<FileName>.myun`) as the first argument.
+   This will generate an executable under the same path under `<FileName>.out`.

 You can optionally specify the LLVM and Assembly compiler, together with the optimization level in the following arguments.
 If they are not specified, the compiler will use llc, gcc, and -O0.
-   This will generate an executable under the same path under `<FileName>.out`.
+Furthermore, you can add the `-debug` flag if you want the compiler to output some debug information.

 Sample arguments:
 ```